dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
- yeah
+ yes
-so so I was one of those people who basically stayed you know far too long and academia just which was you know brilliant and fantastic and interesting
+so I was one of those people who basically stayed you know far too long and academia just which was you know brilliant and fantastic and interesting